ARI SHAPIRO, Host:

 ROBBINS: To keep the bank from taking a loss, the modification includes a $107,000 balloon payment before he can pay off the mortgage.
 So financially, Thad Salter says he feels like a hostage.

 SALTER: I'm not going to gain $200,000 of value on this house.
 That's just not going to happen.
 You know, I think it's going to take a lot longer than that to even break even on this house, if ever.

 ROBBINS: Salter decided to take the modification and stay in his home for a few years.
 But he still wonders if it would be better to walk away from the home and give it back to the bank.
 Many of his neighbors did.
 Fifteen of the 22 homes on his block went into foreclosure over the last couple of years.

-Mr. SCOTT TALBOTT (Spokesman, Financial Services Roundtable): The borrowers have signed a contract.
+SCOTT TALBOTT: The borrowers have signed a contract.
 They have signed a promissory note, which says I promise to repay.
 So in addition to a legal obligation, you can argue there's a moral obligation to repay.

-Professor BRENT WHITE (Law professor, University of Arizona): A contract is not a moral document.
+BRENT WHITE: A contract is not a moral document.
 It's a legal document.

 ROBBINS: Brent White is a law professor at the University of Arizona.
 He argues that there are good reasons for homeowners to break their contract.
 He says companies do it all the time, when it makes financial sense.

 WHITE: So all this language about moral obligation in contractual obligations rest upon homeowners not understanding what a contract is.

 ROBBINS: White's ideas have been criticized by the banking industry, former Treasury Secretary Henry Paulson, and at least one government-sponsored credit counseling agency.
 White says banks and the government aren't acting out of homeowners' financial interests.
 They're playing on their emotions.